argoproj/argo-conformance-program/INSTRUCTIONS.md

 #### README.md
 Contacts instructions for how to reproduce the test result, including how to obtain the offering. e.g. offering-cli create argo-cd etc.
+Information about the system the tests has being run on (e.g. Dockerfile or OS info with CPU and RAM)

 #### e2e.log
-Contains the logs from running tests.
+Contains the logs from SUCCESSFULLY running tests.
+To avoid tests flakiness there are should be results of at least 5 tests running

 #### PRODUCT.yaml
 | Field | Description |